 Your goal is to gain experience so you can produce a portfolio of work to demonstrate your abilities to a potential employer.

-Search for job opportunities with organizations seeking to hire military spouses on the Military Spouse Employment Partnership Job Search.
+Search for job opportunities with companies and organizations committed to hiring military spouses on the Military Spouse Employment Partnership Job Search.
 If you have public relations experience, you may be looking for a position in a specific sector, but if you are new to the field, you may want to research positions in areas including the following:

 - Public relations